Complex Saddles of Charged-AdS Gravitational partition function: Charged AdS Schwarzschild black hole

 \subsubsection{Homology averaging of Lefschetz Thimbles}

-Similar to the earlier case, in this section we discuss about the Stokes jump and homology averaging for the canonical ensemble.
-We notice when one fixes the charge; for the range of parameters $|q|<q_c$ and $\beta_{-} < \beta < \beta_{+}$, there are four saddles, specifically: one negative ($r_+^-$ ) and three positive solutions ($r_+^1<r_+^2<r_+^3$).
+Similar to the earlier analysis of the AdS Schwarzschild black hole in sec. (\ref{sec:real_saddle_relevance}), in this section we discuss about the Stokes jump and homology averaging for the canonical ensemble.
+We notice when one fixes the charge; for the range of parameters $|q|<q_c$ and $\beta_{-} < \beta < \beta_{+}$, there are four saddles, specifically: one negative ($r_+^-$ ) and three positive solutions ($r_{+,1}<r_{+,2}<r_{+,3}$).
 Picard-Lefschetz analysis reveals the existence of a Stokes line among these saddles.
 To break this Stokes degeneracy, we complexify $G=|G|e^{i\epsilon}$ which leads to the discontinuous jump in the thimbles for $\ep>0$ and $\ep<0$ as shown in the figure (\ref{fig:a_ls_1_bm_b_bp}).
 The homology jump in thimbles associated with the saddles can be expressed as

-Since the negative saddle $r_+^-$ is irrelevant and doesn't contribute to the integral cycle, we refrain to consider the lower $3\times 3$ matrix in eq. (\ref{eq:homology_jump_four_saddle}, which is exactly the same as mentioned in eq. (\ref{eq:stokes_jump_matrix_J}).
-Also note that $\mathcal{J}(r_+^2)$ remains unchanged across the jump, hence the analysis will proceed same as in the case of high temperature AdS Schwarzschild case.
+Since the negative saddle $r_+^-$ is irrelevant and doesn't contribute to the integral cycle, we consider only the lower $3\times 3$ matrix in eq. (\ref{eq:homology_jump_four_saddle}, which is exactly the same as obtained earlier in eq. (\ref{eq:stokes_jump_matrix_J}).
+Hence, the analysis will proceed in the same way as in the case of the high-temperature AdS Schwarzschild case.
+Note that the thimble $\mathcal{J}(r_{+,2})$ remains unchanged across the jump, as it is subdominant compared to the other saddles (see figure \ref{fig:can_exp}).
 Therefore, the contour of integration $\mathbb{D}\in (0^+,\infty)$ can be expressed homologically two different ways as

-It is important to note that there is no $1/2$ factor in front of $\mathcal{J}(r_+^1)$ as we consider the entire thimble associated with $r_{+}^{1}$.
+It is important to note that there is no $1/2$ factor in front of $\mathcal{J}(r_{+,1})$ as we consider the entire thimble associated with $r_{+,1}$.
 This difference comes because of an essential singularity at $r_+=0$ in the action when $q\neq 0$ and the thimble ends there.
-As explained earlier, upon doing the homology average, the contribution from the $r_+^2$ saddle (sub-leading) drops out.
+The intersection number for the intermediate black hole saddle ($r_{+,2}$) is different for the two signs of $\epsilon$.
+In an exactly similar argument presented in sec. (\ref{sec:real_saddle_relevance}), upon doing the homology averaging, the contribution from the $r_{+,2}$ saddle (sub-leading) drops out.

 Furthermore, we find other stokes degeneracy situations: $|q|\leq q_c$ and $\beta = \bt_{\pm}$ or $\beta = \beta_{c}$, where we observe the merging of saddle points.
 The homology analysis for this case, goes exactly similar way as explained in Sec. (\ref{sec:real_saddle}).
 One finds the Lefschetz thimbles undergo a discontinuous change in their thimble structure across the degenerate point.
 However, for either choice of complex deformation angle we find all the positive black hole solutions are relevant.